 Cancer is Usually Covered

-Luckily, you can rest easy that a cancer-related death will typically be covered by your life insurance company.
+You can rest easy that a cancer-related death will typically be covered by your life insurance company.
 Whether you have term or whole life coverage, you can rest easy knowing that your loved ones are likely protected if you were to pass away from cancer.

-The main caveat with cancer-related term or whole life insurance is if you misrepresented yourself on your insurance application.
+The main caveat with cancer-related term or whole life insurance is if you’ve misrepresented yourself on your insurance application.
 We’ll get to that in a minute, but just know that if you were entirely transparent in your application process, your family is financially secure.

 As the name suggests, accidental death policies only pay out if you pass away from an accident of some kind.
 This means you can expect them to pay out your benefits if you die from: